HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="ecomm_vendors_covid_growth.sql"
 ) }}

-There is definitely a measureable increase WooComerce and Shopify sites around the time COVID starting impacting the world.
+There is definitely a measurable increase WooCommerce and Shopify sites around the time COVID started really impacting the world.

 ## Page weight and requests